Source: DirecTV offering Sunday Ticket refunds

 The stance, which Trump continued to assert throughout the weekend, had the opposite effect.
 Almost all of the league's owners responded with statements affirming the players' right to protest, as players and executives went as far as to coordinate their actions.

-Not everyone was happy.
 At some stadiums, fans booed the players.
 Others took to Twitter to say they were canceling their Sunday Ticket subscriptions.

 An NFL spokesman says ratings overall were up 3 percent for Week 3 compared with Week 3 of last year, thanks in large part to the competitive game on Monday Night Football involving the Dallas Cowboys.The increase also was due to the fact that last year's Monday Night Football game was competing against a presidential debate.